guido-altmann/EasyMQTTnet/README.md

 EasyMQTTnet routes messages by their type.
 When you publish a message, EasyMQTTnet examines its type and gives it a routing key based on the type name, namespace and assembly.
 On the consuming side, subscribers subscribe to a type.
 After subscribing to a type, messages of that type get routed to the subscriber.

 By default, EasyMQTTnet serializes .NET types as JSON using the Newtonsoft.Json library.
-This has the advantage that messages are human readable, so you can use tools such as the EasyMQTTnet management application to debug message problems.
+This has the advantage that messages are human readable, so you can use tools  to debug message problems.